 HARC regularly monitors liquidity in order to meet its operating needs and contractual commitments, while striving to minimize use of the annual unrestricted contribution received from an endowment fund with a similar mission.
 HARC's annual budget is based on expected general expenditures for the next 12-month period and management anticipates collecting sufficient revenue to fund general expenditures not funded by restricted resources.
-HARC could also draw upon its \$100,000 line of credit, which is described in Note 7.
+HARC also maintains a revolving line of credit, as described in Note 7, to support short-term liquidity needs and working capital management.
+Borrowings under the line are typically outstanding for less than 30 days and are repaid from operating cash receipts.